hodyroff/scs-training/monitoring/monitoring.md

     #       path: yaook-ca
   ```

-- In real deployments e.g. Yaook, Kolla-Ansible, OSSISM.
+- In real deployments e.g. Yaook, Kolla-Ansible, OSISM.
 Internal API is needed to access the metrics.
 Often, a private CA must be mounted.
 To do this, follow the commented part of above example.
 The observer cluster must, of course, have access to the internal api.
 The exporter might be deployed on a workload cluster as well, which is advised in case of Yaook.
 - Create a file called `values-iaas-dashboard.yaml`.
 Since dNation K8S monitoring does not provide it's own dashboard for IaaS/Openstack you can use the [recommended dashboard](https://grafana.com/grafana/dashboards/21085-openstack-overview/).

   ```yaml